valentinfrlch/ha-llmvision/README.md

 If your Home Assistant is **not** running on the same computer as Ollama, you need to set the `OLLAMA_HOST` environment variable.

 **On Linux:**
-1. Edit the systemd service by calling systemctl edit ollama.service.
+1. Edit the systemd service by calling `systemctl edit ollama.service`.
 This will open an editor.
 2. For each environment variable, add a line Environment under section [Service]:

 ```